PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 # Conclusion

+I'm not going to pretend that I understand what this project does, but my impression is that it involves really complicated and sophisticated analysis of some kind of AI processing.
+But when you look at this screen it's really just a bunch of `Controls` and `Buttons` and `Lists` that manipulate some data and trigger some actions.

+The original design leaks the complexity of the entire application into what should be a simple screen.
+You cannot change a data value without knowing how that will impact the rest of the application.

+I need to stress that the code that I've published here runs as a stand-alone application.
+It doesn't connect to anything, but it works and can be integrated into the rest of the application simply by providing the shared data and functions in the Controller constructor.

 Clearly, a lot more was done here than just replace the FXML with code, although it's fairly clear that the layout code is much simpler than the FXML plus FXML Controller from the original.

 ## The Layout

-I deliberately put this project aside for a couple of weeks so that I could come back to get a more objective sense of how easy it is to read and understand the 230 lines of layout code.
+I deliberately put this project aside for a while so that I could come back to get a more objective sense of how easy it is to read and understand the 230 lines of layout code.

 One thing that was immediately clear to me when I came back to it was that none of these `Tabs` have anything to do with each other except that they cohabit in the same `TabPane`.
 As such, they could all be defined in their own builders, and each one would, therefore, be a little bit easier to understand since they wouldn't be encumbered with the code from the other `Tabs`.

 Furthermore, each of these `Tabs` could have their own, independent, MVCI structure associated with them.
 There could be a "master" MVCI structure associated with the `TabPane` itself, and its Controller could handle instantiation of all of the other MVCI structures.
 This would make each of the 4 separate MVCI constructs extremely simple and easy to understand.

-Even if a `Button` on one `Tab` required the external function it invoked to use data from another `Tab` this wouldn't matter because the `Button` actions aren't transferring any data - that's already handled by the shared data elements.
+{% include notice type="primary" content = "Even if a Button on one Tab required the external function it invoked to use data from another Tab this wouldn't matter because the Button actions aren't transferring any data - that's already handled by the shared data elements." %}
-{: .notice--primary}

-That aside,

 ## Using a Framework